haskellcg/Company_Notes/pim_protocol.md

   * PIM-SM routers need to know the address of the RP for each group for which they have (\*, G) state.
 This address is obtained automatically
   * Bootstrap mechanism, or through static configurtion
   * All the routers in the domain that are configured to be candidats to be RPs periodically unicast their candidacy to the **BSR**
-  * From the candidates, the BSR picks an RP-set, and periodically announces this set in a **BootStrap message**
+  * From the candidates, the BSR picks an RP-set, and periodically announces this set in a **Bootstrap message**
   * to **map a group to an RP**, a router hashes the group address into RP-set using an **order-preserving hash function** (one that minimizes changes if the RP-Set Changes).
 The resulting RP is the one that it uses as the Rp for that group.

 #### Protocol Specification